Lawmakers warn of possible China role in data center protests

 How this lands for readers prioritizing American sovereignty, borders, and domestic industry.

-Protecting domestic AI infrastructure supports U.S. technological self-reliance and industrial capacity.
+Protecting domestic infrastructure development from foreign interference supports U.S. technological self-reliance.

 Institutional View